vim-scripts/vim-signify/README.md

 - fully configurable through global variables (options and mappings)
 - optional preserving of signs from other plugins
 - you can toggle the plugin per buffer
-- exception lists for filetypes and filenames
+- skip certain filetypes and filenames
 - good documentation

 - quick developer response! :-)